arcana-network/docs.arcana/docs/user_guides/mfa/mfa_ug.md

 <img src="/img/an_mfa_setup_qa.png" alt="MFA qa setup" class="an-screenshots-noeffects" width="55%"/>

-Make sure you save the responses to the security questions.
+As a user, make sure that the responses to the security questions are saved locally so that they are not forgotten when it comes time to recover access to the wallet.

 ## Backup PIN